Swiss Re upbeat on profits after taking floods hit

-ZURICH Swiss Re SREHN.VX shrugged off the cost of floods in Europe to post a better-than-expected second-quarter profit on Thursday and said it could beat its main annual performance target if claims remain stable in the second half.
+ZURICH Swiss Re SREHN.VX shrugged off the cost of floods in Europe to post better than expected second-quarter profit on Thursday and said it could beat its main annual performance target if claims remain stable in the second half.

 That prompted a 1 percent drop in shares, but Chief Financial Officer George Quinn said he was optimistic on the firm's profitability target for the year and most analysts agreed, saying prospects for a dividend payout also looked intact.